hei-school/cc-hei-hub-prog5-exception/README.md

 For this exception simulator, we have a simple RESTful API application that allows image files to be uploaded and downloaded from endpoints.

+With logger that saves trace information into a file.

 ## Requirement

 [Download](https://www.python.org/downloads/) and install Python 3.10 or higher